tlaplus/tlapm/CONTRIBUTING.md

 These tools have a large number existing issues to fix, which you can see on the repo's [issues tab](https://github.com/tlaplus/tlapm/issues).

 Non-code contributions are particularly desired!
-TLAPM documentation needs a lot of work.
+TLAPS documentation needs a lot of work.
 The docs are hosted at https://proofs.tlapl.us and live in this repo in the [doc/web](doc/web) directory.

 For new features, there are a number of [substantial improvements we'd like to see implemented](todo.txt).